supriyo97/Web-Development/Simple_Login_Registration_Page/README.md

-#LogIn/Reg Form
+# LogIn/Reg Form

-I'm creating a Registration and Login form with all the posible validation,styling using HTML,CSS,#PHP and #MYSQL(Database).
+I'm creating a Registration and Login form with all the posible validation,styling using # HTML,# CSS,# PHP and # MYSQL(Database).

 Here I'm using Email varification to activate the new users account.